 This right here folks, is electronic music done right.
-Atmospheric enough to perfectly blend with fall weather and colors, fun enough to make you want to slam some drinks, and hypnotizing to the point where it makes you feel like serotonin is firing through your limbic system on a potent MDMA roll.
+Atmospheric enough to perfectly blend with fall weather and colors, fun enough to make you want to slam some drinks, and hypnotizing to the point where it makes you feel like serotonin is firing through your limbic system.

 “Accordion” – Madvillain

-I picture MF Doom holed up in a London flat on a rainy fall afternoon, smoking J’s and writing rhymes as Madlib mixes up instrumental concoctions from a dusty bin of used vinyls.
+I picture MF Doom holed up in a London flat on a rainy fall afternoon writing rhymes as Madlib mixes up instrumental concoctions from a dusty bin of used vinyls.
 Madvillain is like autumn comfort food – the type of record you play on a nothing-exciting-is-happening overcast fall day and simply vibe to.

 “Alvin Row” – Animal Collective